-- 1. With the intent to use potential agricultural yields as an instrument for actual crop choice, we start our investigation by showing that the decision whether to cultivate cereals as a main crop depends positively on the productivity advantage of cereals over roots and tubers (in terms of potential caloric yields per hectare).
-We also demonstrate that, once controlling for the productivity advantage of cereals, crop choice does not depend on the productivity of the land itself, as measured by the potential caloric yield per acre of the most productive crop in each area. - 2.
-We then investigate the reduced-form relationship.
-We find that, in line with our theory, when cereals are more productive than roots and tubers, societies tend to have a more complex hierarchal organization.
+- 1. Using potential agricultural yields as an instrument for actual crop choice, we start by showing that the decision to cultivate cereals as a main crop depends positively on the productivity advantage of cereals over roots and tubers.
+We also demonstrate that, controlling for this productivity advantage of cereals, crop choice does not depend on the productivity of the land itself. - 2.
+We investigate the reduced-form relationship.
+We find that, in line with our theory, when cereals are more productive than roots and tubers, societies have, on average, a more complex hierarchal structure.
 Moreover, we find that land productivity does not affect hierarchy, once we control for the productivity advantage of cereals.
-Thus, we challenge the standard argument that it is an increase in productivity of land that leads to more hierarchical societies. - 3.
-Third, we report the 2SLS estimates, where we use the potential productivity advantage of cereals over roots and tubers as an instrument for the actual growing of cereals.
+Thus, we challenge the standard argument that it is higher land productivity that leads to more hierarchical societies. - 3.
+We report the 2SLS estimates, where we use the potential productivity advantage of cereals over roots and tubers as an instrument for the actual growing of cereals.
 Consistent with our theory, we find that cultivating cereals has a considerable positive impact on the hierarchical complexity of the societies in our sample.
-This result holds also when controlling for land productivity.
-Moreover, when comparing the impact on hierarchy of agriculture in general and the impact of cultivating cereals, we find that only the latter matters.
-Societies that practice agriculture are more hierarchical only where they cultivate cereals.
-This means that societies that cultivate roots or tubers have a similar level of hierarchy to that of non-farming, pastoral or foraging, societies. - 4.
-Finally, we show that cereals are indeed necessary to sustain more complex hierarchical structures.
-For that end, we use data covering a subset of the societies in the Ethnographic Atlas for which we have information also on the sources of political power, wealth and influence that contribute to the status of the politically dominant class in society (Tuden and Marshall, 1972).
-2SLS estimates confirm that the most prestigious members of society do not derive their income impact of European colonialism, it still enables us to check our theory with data on indigenous social institutions.
+This result holds when we control for land productivity.
+Moreover, when comparing how hierarchy is affected by agriculture in general and by the cultivation of cereals, we find that only the latter matters.
+That is, societies that practice agriculture are more hierarchical only where they cultivate cereals.
+This means that societies that cultivate roots or tubers have a similar level of hierarchy to that of non-farming, pastoral or foraging, societies.

+4. Finally, we show that cereals are necessary to sustain more complex hierarchical structures.
+We use data covering a subset of the societies in the Ethnographic Atlas for which we also have information on the sources of political power, wealth and influence that contribute to the status of the politically dominant class in society (Tuden and Marshall, 1972).
+The 2SLS estimates confirm that it is only in areas where cereals are cultivated that the most prestigious members of society do not derive their income from their own subsistence activities.